profbmuthu/OnLine/PITCHME.md

 ### What is <span style="color: #e49436">SPOOFING</span> Attack

-- Spoofing attack is a malicious activity in order to launch attacks.
+- Spoofing attack is a malicious activity.
+- Is used to launch attacks.
-- Attack launched against network hosts, to steal data, spread malware or bypass access controls.
+- Attack launched against network hosts.
+- It is to steal data, spread malware or bypass access controls.

 ---